VIDEO FORENSIC ANALYST - Career Preparation

 audio, video or image files will follow a standardized suite of tests

-(e.g. the popular MAT
+(e.g. the industry standardized MAT

 form).
 Some authentication test are conclusive (e.g. proprietary,

 structural metadata), while others (e.g. critical analysis, DCT) must be